elastic/kibana/packages/kbn-dependency-usage/README.md

 ---

-For further information on additional flags and options, refer to the script's inline documentation or help command.
+For further information on additional flags and options, refer to the script's help command.